The Presentation Summit, Sep 27-30, 2015

 - If you intend to show software technique, you are comfortable being your own narrator as you take hand to mouse to drive the software while a crowd of many dozens watches you.

-Our presentations are 60 minutes long and generally take one of three forms: 1) A compelling story about how the presentation medium was used for extraordinary purpose; 2) A step-by-step journey through how a slide deck was created, using an imaginative technique, clever workaround, or compelling design; 3) Authoritative advice with respect to best practices in presentation.
+Our presentations are 60 minutes long and generally take one of four forms: 1) a general session or keynote about a topic of universal interest; 2) A compelling story about how the presentation medium was used for extraordinary purpose; 3) A step-by-step journey through how a slide deck was created, using an imaginative technique, clever workaround, or compelling design; 4) Authoritative advice with respect to best practices in presentation.

 Two moments of reality, based on our experience: